 Why Book the Tsum Valley Trek with Higher Limits Trek?

 Higher Limits Trek & Expedition is a government-registered trekking company located in Thamel, Kathmandu, and is a member of the Nepal Tourism Board, TAAN, NMA, and KEEP.
+With years of experience in the Manaslu region, we ensure a safe, well-organized, and memorable Tsum Valley Trek.

 Real Experience in the Manaslu Region: We have guided many trekkers through Manaslu and Tsum Valley for years, so we know the trail, the checkpoints, and culture very well.

-Well Managed Itinerary: A carefully paced 15-day plan with an Acclimatization day around Mu Gompa for a safe, enjoyable, and comfortable trek.
+Well-planned 15-Day Itinerary: A carefully paced 15-day plan with an Acclimatization day around Mu Gompa for a safe, enjoyable, and comfortable trek.